 Most species of woodland butterflies live in the open areas of rides and glades.
-In small woodlands, It is unrealistic to consider anything more than a large ride or small glade/opening.
+In small woodlands, It is unrealistic to consider anything more than a large ride or small glades/openings.
 We are maintaining our ride and creating openings for regeneration.
-In approx. 5 years when this regrowth is established, we will consider the location of the next opening.
+In approx. 5 years when this regrowth is established, we will consider the location of the next openings.

 We have been studying the caterpillar food plants of all we see and ensure there are good populations of these species.
-We have observed large adult populations of Silver-washed fritillary in our woodland.
+We have observed large adult populations of Silver-washed fritillary.
 They appear out of the leaf litter in mid-summer and feed on the nectar of bramble, we have also ensured a good level of dog violet for the larvae.
 Careful consideration needs to be taken in summer to ensure the foot fall stays in areas where they are not resting in abundance and we do not strim.
 The other butterflies noted are Orange Tip, Peacock, Comma, Red Admiral, Holly Blue, Brimstone, Clouded Yellow, Large white, Green veined white.

 Unlike most management plans which mainly consider the habitat for dormice, red squirrels and bats, we consider the safe environment for our larger and predatory mammals as well.
 A woodland is their main habitat and mammals are an important part of the ecosystem.
 We should ensure populations remain healthy and the environment enriched with food.

 - Our Roe Deer do browse but not overly detrimental to regrowth and they manage the bramble well, keeping it low level.
-We are protecting some saplings and newly planted trees to be entirely confident.
-We have several resident deer families, often seen in our cameras where we have observed fawns grow from 1 day old through to them parting with their mothers.
+We are protecting some desirable saplings and newly planted trees to be entirely confident.
+We have several resident deer families, often seen in our cameras where we have observed fawns grow from 1 day old through to them parting from their mothers a year later.
 It’s a pleasure watching their affection for each other and the fun the young deer have.